A comprehensive list of the most amazing landmarks, touristic highlights and things to do in Ireland.

 And talking about Cliffs.
-If you thought Dún Aonghasa was scary than you might want to skip the Cliffs of Moher.
+If you thought Dún Aonghasa was scary than you might want to skip the Cliffs of Moher in the County Clare.
 At the maximum height, you could take a plunge of 214 meters (702ft) down into the wild Atlantic Ocean.
-Just try to visit on a clear day, as you will not see the cliffs nor the approximately 30.000 birds nesting there on a misty day.
+Just try to visit the popular tourist attraction a clear day, as you will not see the sea cliff nor the approximately 30,000 birds nesting there on a misty day.

 4. Killarney National Park

 Of all the things to do in Ireland, Killarney National Park probably surprised me the most.
 I didn’t expect the forests to be just that beautiful.
 Imagine trees half a century and older, standing side by side, as if men never interfered here.
 It is so incredibly pristine and amazing

 Oh…and remember to stop by at the Muckross House.
 I loved biking around the big park and feeling a bit like a Lord!
 The adjoining lake is also quite worth a notice.

 Star Wars fans behold: Skellig Michael will probably look familiar to you.
 Even if it doesn’t, the ancient Gaelic Christian Monastery is beyond amazing.